Sign in

 11. Events for Remote Workers

 Events and conferences geared towards connecting digital nomads and remote workers are hosted regularly across the globe.
 Many are held online or in beautiful places like Tuscany, Bali, and South Africa.
-A few of the most noteable of these events are Nomad Summit, Running Remote, and 7in7 Digital Nomad Conference.
+A few of the most noteable of these events are Nomad Summit, Running Remote.
 Some are even held at sea, like those put on by Nomad Cruise , a traveling conference dedicated to digital nomads.

 Smaller events can be just as successful in connecting you with fellow nomads.
 Similarly to Meetup, Facebook is a great tool for finding nearby events.
 A quick search under events for "digital nomad" will let you choose a city and view upcoming events.